 And my very nice grown-up bathtub is filled with teacups and teapots from the last bubble bath tea party my daughters had.

-My house is almost always a disaster with craft supplies and half-built buildings spread out.
+My house is almost always a disaster with craft supplies and half-built buildings spread out because creativity tends to be messy.

 But since play is work for children, I want to give my kids the right tools for the job.
 I want their imaginations to flourish and I want them to be inspired.